 Scan tools have different ranges and capabilities.
-Entry level "generic" scan tools typically sell for less than $200.
+Entry level DIY scan tools typically sell for less than $100.
 They can read and clear codes, display the status of the various OBD II system monitors, and display basic operating data such as loop status (Open or Closed), airflow, coolant temperature, oxygen sensor outputs, throttle position and other sensor readings, and fuel trim values for diagnostic purposes.
 Most of these tools are fairly versatile and work on all domestic makes (Ford, GM & Chrysler), but may require additional software for Asian and/or European applications.
 Most basic tools cannot access ABS or airbag codes.
 As a rule, the higher the price of the tool, the more features and capabilities of the tool.

 Entry level scan tools that are sold in auto parts stores are usually designed for do-it-yourselfers, and lack bidirectional communications capability for liability reasons.
 They may also display only a limited number of "PIDs" (Performance Information Data such as sensor values, switch status and other operational data) compared to a professional level scan tool or factory scan tool.

 The next step up from a DIY scan tool is a Pro tool.
 Professional grade scan tools are much more advanced then basic DIY scan tools, and can do most of the same things an OEM factory scan tool can do.
-One big difference is that pro scan tools have bi-directional capabilities and can run various self-tests (such as opening and closing solenoids, energizing injectors, turning the cooling fan on and off, etc.).
-Pro scan tools can access most of the modules on a vehicle, display all or most of the PIDs (sensor data, system status, etc.) for various systems including powertrain, body, suspension, ABS and airbags, and they canbe used to perform relearn and initialization procedures (such as resetting the steering angle sensor after the wheels have been realigned, resetting idle speed and so on).
+Pro scan tools have bi-directional capabilities and can run various self-tests (such as opening and closing solenoids, energizing injectors, turning the cooling fan on and off, etc.).
+Pro scan tools can access most modules on a vehicle, display all or most of the PIDs (sensor data, system status, etc.) for various systems including powertrain, body, suspension, ABS and airbags, and can perform relearn and initialization procedures (such as resetting the steering angle sensor after the wheels have been realigned, resetting idle speed and so on).
 A lot of these capabilities are not needed by the typical do-it-yourselfer, but they are a must for most professional techs.